 - You should disconnect headphones or speakers from your phone when you are not using them as you may not hear audio for alarms.
 If using headphones, keep them in your ears. - If you are using peripheral devices connected to your phone, such as wireless headphones or a smartwatch, you may receive alarms on only one device or peripheral, not all. - Keep your phone well charged and turned on. - Disable your phone's automatic operating system updates.
-After an operating system update, open your App and check your device settings to make sure it's working properly. - Do not use the Android Digital Wellbeing app.
-It may impact your ability to receive alarms.
+After an operating system update, open your App and check your device settings to make sure it's working properly. - Some operating system features may impact your ability to receive alarms.
+For example, if you use an iPhone and the iOS Screen Time feature, add FreeStyle Libre 3 to the list of always allowed apps to ensure that you receive alarms or if you use an Android phone do not use the Android Digital Wellbeing app.